-The student will be familiar with different types of PME, their basic structural components, basic function, potential hazards while operating PME and how to control those hazards.
+The student should be familiar with different types of PME, their basic structural components, basic function, potential hazards while operating PME and how to control those hazards.

-- 1. The student will be aware of common types of PME. - 2.
-The student will be familiar with the basic structural components of PME and how they function. - 3.
-The student will be aware of potential hazards while operating PME and how to control those hazards.
+- 1. The student should be aware of common types of PME. - 2.
+The student should be familiar with the basic structural components of PME and how they function. - 3.
+The student should be aware of potential hazards while operating PME and how to control those hazards.

-- Under Alberta's Occupational Health and Safety Code "Powered Mobile Equipment" means a self-propelled machine or combination of machines including a prime mover or a motor vehicle, designed to manipulate or move material or to provide a powered aerial device for workers. - The purpose of this section is to introduce some of the more common types of powered mobile equipment and have the operator understand the basics of the equipment including the equipment's drive, steering modes and turning dynamics, its strike points, its stability shape and centres of gravity, and attachments. - Powered Mobile Equipment is intended to lift and carry a load, push a load, pull a load, and to dig or excavate. - Manufacturers design the equipment to with stand the forces involved with having to perform their duty. - The operator needs to understand the limitations for which the machine will operate under.
+- The purpose of this section is to introduce some of the more common types of PME and have the operator understand the basics of the equipment including the equipment's drive, steering modes and turning dynamics, its strike points, its stability shape and centres of gravity, and attachments. - PME is intended to lift and carry a load, push a load, pull a load, and to dig or excavate. - Manufacturers design the equipment to withstand the forces involved with having to perform their duty. - The operator needs to understand the limitations for which the machine will operate under.

-As the term Powered Mobile Equipment implies, "powered" refers to equipment that is driven with internal combustion engines, electric motors, or possibly even steam driven or nuclear powered.
+As the term PME includes equipment that is driven with internal combustion engines, electric motors, or possibly even steam driven or nuclear powered.